 Hi, my name is [NAME] and I’m a constituent from [CITY, ZIP].

-I’m calling to express my concern about the U.S. strike on a Venezuelan boat that killed 11 people.
-This attack lacked legal authority and highlights this administration’s lawless use of military force.
+I’m calling to express my concern about the Trump administration’s repeated military strikes on civilian boats in international waters.
+These attacks lack legal authority, are killing people without due process, and highlight this administration’s lawless use of military force.
 I ask that [REP/SEN NAME]…

 [CHOOSE 1-3 options]: